 Though there are some students who combine the Conservatory study with another study, combining two fulltime studies is generally very difficult.
 You will encounter various problems, such as lessons and lectures taking place at the same time, and the amount of time both studies will take.
 A fulltime study, like the Conservatory study, requires a time investment of forty hours a week.
 Obviously your choice of second study also matters; if you want to combine your Conservatory study with Musicology, you might be exempted from a number of subjects.
 In short: combining two studies is not to be recommended.

 Yes.
-The lessons of the preliminary training do not take more than four or five hours a week and are generally scheduled at the end of the day.
-For classical preliminary students the possibility exists to take lessons on Saturdays.
+The lessons of the preparatory course do not take more than four or five hours a week and are generally scheduled at the end of the day.
+For classical preparatory students it is possible to take lessons on Saturdays.

 No, that is not possible.
 All CvA study programmes start in September.